SreetamaSeth26/RAM-Module-Verilog-RTL-Design/README.md

 Decimal notation is used for memory addresses (`4'd5`, `4'd7`) for readability, while hexadecimal notation is used for data values (`8'h50`, `8'h66`) since it is a compact representation of binary data.

+8'hZZ (high impedance) was replaced with 8'h00 for schematic generation, as Yosys/Netlistsvg has limited support for tri-state logic.
+The original design behavior remains unchanged for the purposes of this demonstration.
 ---

 ## Simulation